-150-acre balance of the Island to the Governors Island Preservation and Education Corporation (GIPEC).
-In July of 2010, primary responsibility for the long-term development, funding and governance of Governors Island was transferred to New York City and is now under the direction of the Trust.
+In 1997, after hundreds of years of British and American military use, the U.S. Coast Guard ceased operations on the Island, and all personnel were relocated.
+A 22-acre portion of the Island was designated a National Monument in 2001, and in 2003, the Federal government deeded the 150-acre balance of the Island to the Governors Island Preservation and Education Corporation (GIPEC).
+GIPEC was established in 2002 as a subsidiary of the Empire State Development Corporation (ESDC) with responsibility for the Island.
+In July of 2010, primary responsibility for the long-term development, funding and governance of Governors Island was transferred to New York City and is now under the direction of The Trust.
+The Trust is the successor organization to GIPEC.